Event: 21-22 November 2020

 ***SBS CV = Side-by-side cross view format presentation, cross your eyes if you can (other methods are also used in the same presentation).

-The Stereoscopy Blog is proud to have hosted this page for the event.
+The Stereoscopy Blog is proud to have hosted this page for the event to keep it up to date.
 If you have any feedback or comments for the organisers please send me a message on the contact page and I will pass them on.

-We hope everyone had an enjoyable Celebration of Stereoscopic 3-D – Part the First event and a huge thank you to my fellow organisers, amazing speakers and wonderfully engaging participants.
+We hope everyone had an enjoyable Celebration of Stereoscopic 3-D – Part the First event and a huge thank you to the organisers, amazing speakers and wonderfully engaging participants.

 Copyright © The Stereoscopy Blog.
 All rights reserved.